 Help Me Grow links families to existing, community-based programs and services for children at-risk for developmental, behavioral, or learning problems.

-Help Me Grow is a free resource that is available to parents of children birth to five years old who reside in Anderson, Greenville, Laurens, Oconee, Pickens, Spartanburg, Charleston, Berkeley, and Dorchester counties.
-More counties coming soon!
+Help Me Grow is a free resource that is available to parents of children birth to five years old who reside in Anderson, Greenville, Laurens, Oconee, Pickens, Spartanburg, Charleston, Berkeley, Dorchester, Beaufort, Jasper, and Colleton counties.

 Help Me Grow’s mission is to promote the optimal development of young children by:

 - identifying children with developmental or behavioral problems

 - linking families to information and community resources related to child development and parenting